 – info (at) tobiasfischer (dot) info

-- August 2016 – Our grant proposal for the Samsung GRO got accepted!
-I will be working on the project as Research Assistant, with Yiannis Demiris as principal investigator, and Hyung Jin Chang as co-investigator.
+- October 2016 – Our grant proposal for the prestigious Samsung GRO got accepted and started in October 2016!
+I am working on the project as research assistant, with Yiannis Demiris as principal investigator, and Hyung Jin Chang as co-investigator.

 - Apr 2016 – I attended the two day Real World Eye Tracking course at Royal Holloway, University of London, and returned with dozens of ideas.